Fernand Corbat

-Fernand Corbat (born Asuel, Switzerland on 27 August 1925; died Chêne-Bourg, Switzerland on 13 December 2010) was a Swiss journalist, administrator and politician for The Liberals (Switzerland) from the canton of Geneva.
+Fernand Corbat (27 August 1925 – 13 December 2010) was a Swiss journalist, administrator and politician for the Free Democratic Party of Switzerland from the canton of Geneva.

-Early life
+Life

-Corbat was the son of Xavier, a police officer, and of Marie Meyer.
-He was married to Eliane Boand.
+Fernand Corbat was born on 27 August 1925 in Asuel, Switzerland, to Xavier Corbat, a police officer, and Marie Meyer.
 After studying political science at the University of Geneva and the Graduate Institute of International Studies, he worked as a journalist from 1950 to 1958.